ardaadisen/DSA210-Data-Science-Project/README.md

 ### 🧪 Example Result:
 Using a two-sample t-test, we found that the average monthly ridership of the M2 line did **not** change significantly from 2019 to 2024 (p = 0.6696).

 Other lines, such as M7 or T5, showed more variation and were also tested.

+## Phase 3 – Machine Learning

+✅ Key Additions:
+- Enriched the metro data with population data
+- Application of two machine learning models
+- Forecasting future ridership
+- Clustering lines by usage patterns

+### 1. Linear Regression Forecasting
+- Predicted monthly passengers using `Year`, `Month`, and `Population` as input features
+- Applied to lines like M2 for years including 2025, 2026, 2027, and 2028
+- Visualized actual vs predicted and forecasted passengers

+### 2. K-Means Clustering
+- Clustered lines based on **average monthly passengers per capita**
+- Revealed usage intensity patterns:
+  - Cluster 2 = High usage lines (e.g. M2, M1, T1)
+  - Cluster 0 = Moderate usage lines
+  - Cluster 1 = Low usage or new/specialized lines (e.g. T5, TF2, F4)

+📁 Files Updated:
+- notebooks/metro_analysis.ipynb – Linear regression, forecasting, clustering
+- data/istanbul_metro_enriched_with_population.csv - Added new enriched data
+- README.md – Documented all 3 phases
+- requirements.txt – Updated with ML dependencies